-(78) Social activities--Therapeutic, educational, cultural enrichment, recreational, and other activities in a facility or in the community provided as part of a planned program to meet the social needs and interests of an individual.
+(82) Social activities--Therapeutic, educational, cultural enrichment, recreational, and other activities in a facility or in the community provided as part of a planned program to meet the social needs and interests of an individual.

+(83) Texas Home Living (TxHmL) program--A waiver program operated by HHSC and approved by CMS in accordance with §1915(c) of the Social Security Act.

-(79) UL--Underwriters Laboratories, Inc. A corporation whose approval of a product indicates a level of testing and certification that is acceptable to HHSC.
+(84) UL--Underwriters Laboratories, Inc. A corporation whose approval of a product indicates a level of testing and certification that is acceptable to HHSC.